 So ultimately, we are forging our own path and doing what we feel we must.

-We have formulated safety measures for July & August performances.
+We have formulated safety measures for July, August, September, and as of today (8/17/2020), October performances.
 Our goal is to mitigate risk to our artists & community while creating an excellent experience for all.
 These measures are as follows:

 * We can perform in an outdoor, tented environment.
 We are unable to perform indoors.

-* To maintain social distancing, we require additional space for the band.
+* To maintain social distancing while performing, we require additional space for the band.
 We hear a lot of talk about the distance between guests, but we have to create distance between band members, too.
 The act of singing is believed by some medical professionals to be a significant form of transmission.